JAQuent/boundaryVR/notebook.md

 evidence rate is not very high and around 60%.
 Luckily, however the rate of misleading evidence is low throughout (\<= 0.03).
-We will go ahead despite the relatively low evidence rate considering that we might not need a sample size of 36 for the m-shape room, so that we can use the remaining resources for the open-plane room.
+We will go ahead despite the relatively low evidence rate considering that we might not need a sample size of 38 for the m-shape room, so that we can use the remaining resources for the open-plane room.

+## Updated maximum sample size

+Since the actual experiment is shorter than expected in the design analysis (30 min instead of 40 min), we can now test 102 participants in total and the max. sample size per condition is 48.
+This is now the updated stopping rule.

 ## Planned analysis